jvanbuel/purview-atlas-poc/README.md

 During Microsoft Ignite 2021, a new feature for Purview to provision data access policies for Azure Storage was announced.
 With this new feature, you can limit access to resources in your Storage Accounts at the folder or file level.

 A screenshot in the [documentation](https://docs.microsoft.com/en-gb/azure/purview/how-to-access-policies-storage) seems to suggest that you can use the classification attribute of a data resource to specify whether to apply a policy or not, but this feature is not showcased in the corresponding [demo video](https://www.youtube.com/watch?v=CFE8ltT19Ss).

+The Purview documentation on this new access policy feature also hints at a new feature to manage fine-grained access control on your data assets in Azure Storage: [tag-based RBAC roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/conditions-overview).
+While still in preview, this could provide a powerful and more easily manageable alternative to ACLs.

 ## Pricing